Hitha83/Gesture-Recognition/README.md

 # Gesture-Recognition
-Created a model that identifies the gestures using CNN-RNN model Problem Statement:
+Created a model that identifies the gestures using CNN-RNN model

+## Problem Statement:
-To develop a cool feature in the smart-TV that can recognise five different gestures performed by the user which will help users control the TV without using a remote
+To develop a cool feature in the smart-TV that can recognise five different gestures performed by the user which will help users control the TV without using a remote, need to build a system for gesture recognition.
 The gestures are continuously monitored by the webcam mounted on the TV.
 Each gesture corresponds to a specific command:

 1. Thumbs up:  Increase the volume